-The American College of Surgeons designates this live activity for a maximum of 21.5 AMA PRA Category 1 Credits™.
+The American College of Surgeons designates this live activity for AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Please submit your inquiries to Carla Manosalvas, Division of Research and Optimal Patient Care at OutcomesResearchCourse@facs.org.
+Please submit your inquiries to Carla Manosalvas, Continuous Quality Improvement, at OutcomesResearchCourse@facs.org.